hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/verra-vm0017-redd+-methodology.md

 <figure><img src="../../../.gitbook/assets/image (111).png" alt=""><figcaption></figcaption></figure>

 Now we will be creating the Policy.
 Click on the "Policies" tab and select "Policies."
-We have two ways to create policies.&#x20;
+We have two ways to create policies.

 For this demo guide, we will use the "Import from Open Source" way.
 Click on that button and find the policy for this guide and click on the import button.